secretlint/secretlint/README.md

 	- It main use-case is globally installation
 	- Secretlint want to install for a project and customize setting per project.
 - [repo-security-scanner](https://github.com/UKHomeOffice/repo-security-scanner), [Gitleaks](https://github.com/zricethezav/gitleaks) and [truffleHog](https://github.com/dxa4481/truffleHog) is good scan tools
-	- We need to flexible customize that include ignoring definitions, custom rules.
+	- Secretlint need to flexible customize that include ignoring definitions, custom rules.
 - [detect-secrets](https://github.com/Yelp/detect-secrets) is similar tools, but it adopt opt-out approach
     - Secretlint adopt opt-in approach
     - We also need to custom rules by user